 Markets can (and do) drift away from a reasonable estimate of long-term fair value, and the risk/return tradeoff can become distorted.
 When this happens, maintaining a static allocation to an asset class just isn’t logical.
 When warranted, we will adjust exposure to areas we consider to have an unfavorable long-term outlook.
-We are not market timers or short-term traders, and we make no attempt to predict market tops or bottoms (or even direction).
+We are not market timers nor short-term traders, and we make no attempt to predict market tops or bottoms (or even direction).
 Our approach is based on valuation sensitivity, focusing on the long-term investment opportunity available for each asset class.

 While a “broker” at a brokerage firm is often limited to their inventory, as an independent advisory firm, we have “universal access” to funds.
-We ourselves invest in the same funds we recommend to our clients.
+We, ourselves, invest in the same funds we recommend to our clients.
 Our goal is to limit expenses and only pay the additional expenses of active management when it has been proven to be of value over the long term.